Jackass Forever: Synopsis

 Jackass Forever is a compilation of stunts, skits and pranks intercut with on-set talking heads with its cast.
 The film begins with a tribute to kaiju cinema, in what appears to be a city being overrun by a giant green monster.
-In reality, it is Chris Pontius' penis painted green over a small set of a city intercut with the cast members running through a life-size set of the same city.
+In reality, it is Chris Pontius' penis painted green over a small set of a city, intercut with the cast members running through a life-size set of the same city.
 The intro ends with the "monster" bitten by a snapping turtle and Johnny Knoxville's intro, "Hello, I'm Johnny Knoxville!
 Welcome to Jackass!"

-Stunts and pranks with the main cast include Knoxville facing a bull resulting in dangerous consequences, Steve-O having his penis used as a beehive, Dave England getting pig semen dumped on him, a vulture eating pieces of meat off Wee Man's body, Ehren McGhehey being subjected to painful tests with an athletic cup, Pontius' penis being used as the paddle for paddle ball, and Preston Lacy's testicles being used as a human punching bag.
-The newcomers are also featured in many of the stunts and pranks, including Poopies fighting off a Texas Ratsnake, Zach Holmes gliding down into a bed of cactuses, Jasper Dolphin being shot off a ramp by large industrial fans while he's holding a parachute, Eric Manaka riding a bicycle full speed into a false wall, and Rachel Wolfson having a scorpion sting her lips.
+Stunts and pranks with the main cast include Knoxville facing a bull resulting in dangerous consequences; Dave England unsuspectingly getting pig semen dumped on him during a fake interview about the movie; Steve-O having his penis used as a beehive; Ehren McGhehey being subjected to painful tests with an athletic cup; Pontius' penis being used as the paddle for paddle ball; a vulture eating pieces of meat off Wee Man's body; and Preston Lacy's testicles being used as a miniature punching bag.
+The newcomers are also featured in many of the stunts and pranks, including Poopies trying to kiss a Texas rat snake; Jasper Dolphin being shot off a ramp by large industrial fans while he's holding a parachute; Zach Holmes gliding down into a bed of cactuses; Eric Manaka riding a bicycle full speed into a false wall; and Rachel Wolfson having a scorpion sting her lips.

-The final stunt, Vomitron, features Zach, Dave, Eric, Poopies, Steve-O and Jasper drinking milk while strapped to a high-speed carousel.
+The final stunt, the Vomitron, features Zach, Dave, Eric, Poopies, Steve-O and Jasper drinking milk while strapped to a high-speed carousel.
 As they start vomiting, Knoxville and the rest of the cast initiate an attack involving paintball guns, a tennis machine and multiple explosions.
-After assuring the stunt is over, one big explosion is set off, surprising the victims of the stunt.
+After assuming the stunt is over, one big explosion is set off, surprising the victims of the stunt.

 Cast

 The cast from the previous films return, with the exception of original Jackass member Ryan Dunn, who died in 2011, but does appear through archival footage in the end credits and the movie is seen as a tribute to him.

 It is the first Jackass film to feature new cast members.
 Bam Margera was terminated from production in August 2020, for breaking his contract due to mandates related to substance abuse.
-However, he appears briefly in "The Marching Band", filmed prior to his firing, as well as being seen in archival footage.
-Margera also filmed the segment "Silence of the Lambs" with Steve-O, but his scenes weren't included in the final cut.
+However, he appears in one skit, "The Marching Band", filmed prior to his firing, as well as being seen in archival footage.
+Margera also filmed the segment "Silence of the Lambs", but his scenes were not included in the final cut.
 He was also in the background of "The Triple Wedgie", but was removed for the most part.
+He can also briefly be heard in "The Brick Drop" in Jackass 4.5, but was again removed for the most part.